IFCA-Advanced-Computing/FAIR_eva/docs/index.rst

    [example_plugin]
    # In [Repositories] add the new plugin name (without .py) equal the name of the class.
 E.g: example_plugin = 'Example_Plugin'
    # Create new section (e.g. [example_plugin]) to add any necessary config info.
-For example, if your system have OAI-PMH endpoint, you can add a oai_base attribute.
+For example, if your system have OAI-PMH endpoint, you can add a api_endpoint attribute.
    # Metadata terms to find the resource identifier
    identifier_term = ['identifier']
    # ETC